RedisLabs/redislabs-docs/content/modules/redistimeseries/redistimeseries-quickstart.md

 The following example uses the Redis Python client library [redis-py](https://github.com/redis/redis-py), which supports RedisTimeSeries commands as of v4.0.0.

-This Python code adds multiple time series keys to Redis, adds data to the time series, retrieves data from the time series, and then deletes the document.
+This Python code adds multiple time series keys to Redis, adds data to the time series, retrieves data from the time series, and then deletes the time series keys.

 ```python
 import redis